 2. Take a walk

 If you find that stretching didn’t do the trick, physically get up and go for a brisk walk.
-If you can, step outside and get some fresh air.
+Step outside if you can, and get some fresh air.
 If you’re stuck in the office, deliver a message to your co worker in person rather than sending it via email.

 3. Have a walking meeting